Selling isn’t a debate -so why are you still leading with facts?

 Now, had he led with “Nauza wiper,” he would be leading with facts.
 And I would have easily dismissed him as he would not have moved me with that statement of fact: “I’m selling wipers.”

 And, just as with the previous salesperson, even if he said that with a beaming smile, he would have moved me to smile back and mentally, be impressed by his attitude.
 But would I have bought?
 Nah.
-He’d score an A in customer service but this is selling.
+He’d score an A in customer service.
+But this is selling.
 You move the customer to buy when they see (feel?) what’s in it for them.
 Until you sell the feeling, the facts don’t matter.

 leading with facts